A Practical Guide to PID Controller Implementation: Simulation examples

 \subsection{Example 6: Gain scheduling}

 This example shows how to use the proposed code for the implementation of gain-scheduling approaches.
-We consider the classical tank level control problem, which process dynamics is given by the following differential equation:
+We consider the classical tank level control problem, whose process dynamics are given by the following differential equation:

-where $y$ is the tank level, $u$ is the inlet flow, $g=983$ $cm/s^2$ is the gravity constant, $a=2.15$ $cm^3$ is the cross section of the outlet hole, and $A=390$ $cm^2$ is the cross section of the tank.